hyperledger-labs/splice/cluster/README.md

 To enable these additional SVs, set `SVC_SIZE=<num>` for that cluster's env configuration, then `cncluster apply`.

 Note that the keys for the extra SVs need to be present in the Google Cloud project that the cluster is running in.
 Currently the keys are only uploaded to `da-cn-scratchnet`.

+### Validator Scaling

+Validators are scaled out via the `multi-validator` Pulumi stack.
+To add more test validators to the network, set the cluster env variable `MULTIVALIDATOR_SIZE=<num>`.
+As 1 multivalidator contains 10 validator nodes, this results in `10 * <num>` available validators.

+Because they are deployed from a separate stack, run `cncluster apply_multi` after `cncluster apply`.

+When `MULTIVALIDATOR_SIZE > 0`, the load-tester (if enabled) automatically begins using _all_ test validators for p2p transfers.
+A value of `0` tells the load-tester to not use any of the test validators and default back to using `validator1` only.

 ## SV Operations